Some days, I feel more alive than others.

 For now, Lord Jesus, I do believe, in the least, when You tell me that I can float.
 See?
 I do!
 I can swim in the blues.
 I can get through, and I do…

-And I thank Him for calming the waters, again.
+And I thank Him, and I thank Him for calming the waters, again.

 And Jesus holds out his hands at the shoreline, patient and focused,